-Wacko Soap Plant, the self-described “2nd happiest place on Earth,” really is a good example of the eclectic vibe of LA.
+Wacko Soap Plant, the self-described “2nd happiest place on Earth,” really is an excellent example of the eclectic vibe of LA.
 Only 15 to 20 minutes from the glitz and glamour of Beverly Hills and 10 minutes from downtown Hollywood, this shop is more exciting to me then both of them are a majority of the time.
 Within its aisles you can find everything from a rubber chicken purse to a Batman pennant flag, just to name a few.
-If you are a fan of the unique then you will be right at home at Wacko Soap Plant.
+If you are a fan of the unique, then you will be right at home at Wacko Soap Plant.

 - Open 7 Days a Week

 - Hours: M-W 11 AM – 7 PM, Thur-Sat 11 AM – 9 PM, Sun 12 PM – 7 PM

 Soap Plant opened in 1971 as a tiny, family-run shop in the Los Feliz section of Los Angeles.
 Mom handled hand-crafted soaps, Dad designed the graphics and sons Peter and Billy Shire produced original ceramics and leather wares, respectively.
 Billy’s outrageous leather outfits garnered him clients like Elton John and the New York Dolls.

 By the early 1980s, Soap Plant was Billy’s alone, and he moved the shop to Melrose Avenue.
 In this larger space, he added books, ceramics and unique jewelry to his ever-increasing stock, and Soap Plant’s eclectic array of items helped turn Melrose into an internationally recognized shopping destination.